 Midpen's mission is to acquire and preserve a regional greenbelt of open space land in perpetuity, to protect and restore the natural environment, and to provide opportunities for ecologically sensitive public enjoyment and education.
 On the San Mateo County Coastside, that mission expands to include acquiring and preserving agricultural land of regional significance, to preserve rural character, and to encourage viable agricultural use of land resources.
-Midpen undertakes its work on the basis of the missions and Basic Policy, along with the guidance of specific policies, including Resource Management and Agricultural policies, the 2014 Vision Plan, and the priorities establish by Measure AA.
+Midpen undertakes its work based on the missions under the guidance of the overarching Basic Policy1 and other specific policies, such as Resource Management2 and Agricultural policies3, the 2014 Vision Plan4, and the priorities establish by Measure AA5.